 *** #1.5 ) Sentiero dei Fortini path (partial):

 You can walk through Anacapri toward the Grotta Azzurra (the "Blue Grotto") starting near the end of Capri's "Sentiero dei Fortini" at the Belvedere del Tombosiello.
 While walking through Anacapri you will pass many of the historical sites and the church of San Michele (€2).
 The path to Belvedere del Tombosiello is just after the last sharp curve of the road (click for location) as is visible on the image and sign near that location on the road.
 The Sentiero dei Fortini is a stunning walking route along the coast of Anacapri past a series of old blockhouses or "fortini".

 #2 ) Grotta Azzurra: (note: you can do this on #3.5, the boat trip, below instead)

 Jump on a bus to head down to the Grotta Azzurra from the Bus Terminal you arrived at in Anacapri.
 While this one can set you back quite a bit (€14 for entry, plus another €1-€2 "tip" that is always requested at the end), it is quite an amazing addition to your trip.
-The pictures are real and so was our awe.
+The pictures are real and so was our awe - a Capri Cave Adventure is much different than a Capri Sun Adventure.
 For a full description of what the Blue Grotto is, how it is even possible, and how to get in - check out “How To Enter The Blue Grotto - Capri (Grotta Azzurra)”.

 Hop aboard a wooden rowboat, lay back, and let yourself be carried through a tiny stone portal to another world by your able skipper, who navigates seamlessly under the meter-high cave mouth.
 Inside, pass from complete darkness into a sparkling cavern, lit by azure blue light, while the sounds of ancient Neapolitan song echo along the stone walls.